|Fuel Type||Natural Gas / Liquid|

 The self cooling nature of the system eliminates the need for water cooling.
 Consequently, water cooling system maintenance is uneeded, eliminating the possibility for freezing water outages to occur due to maintenance accidents.
 This reason is another benefit over diesel engines, which require water cooling.

-4. Clean and green environment protected exhaust
+4. Clean environment protected exhaust

 5. High frequency noise management